department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/charter.md

 - Learning Center

-### Responsibilities:
+### Responsibilities (Problem space and user goals):
-We will develop and deliver the content, navigation, and tools that provide our customers the easiest way to find and act upon any VA service.
+1. We will develop and deliver the content, navigation, and tools that provide our customers the easiest way to find and act upon any VA service.

-We will strategize, write, develop, and collaborate with others in unauthenticated content and products for Veterans on VA.gov.
+2. We will strategize, write, develop, and collaborate with others in unauthenticated content and products for Veterans on VA.gov.

 ### Roadmap:
 [Roadmap](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/public-websites/Public-website-2020-priorities-vision-012320.pdf)